Availability - A churn problem that turned out to be an architecture problem

 Deeper into onboarding issues

-After Phase 1 shipped, I ran a second research wave, this time on the onboarding side specifically, analysing the last 50 Gong-recorded onboarding calls.
+After the UI refresh shipped, I ran a second research wave, this time on the onboarding side specifically, analysing the last 50 Gong-recorded onboarding calls.
 The goal was to uncover deeper onboarding friction now that the UI-feedback noise was cleared.

 Not all venues need a complex setup to go live online

-A large segment of venues don't need bespoke Access Rules at all because their operation model is simple.
+A large segment don't need bespoke Access Rules at all.
+Their model is simple.
 They need a confident default that takes them live fast.
+This is what Automatic Access Rules was built to test.

 Not all venues need a complex setup to go live online

-A large segment of venues don't need bespoke Access Rules at all because their operation model is simple.
+A large segment don't need bespoke Access Rules at all.
+Their model is simple.
 They need a confident default that takes them live fast.
+This is what Automatic Access Rules was built to test.

-Almost all venues need multiple Shifts, what vary between Shifts: Duration, Pacing, Payments, and Internal-vs-Online settings (hours, seating areas, guest experience).
+Almost all venues need multiple Shifts, but what actually varies is narrow: Duration, Pacing, Payments.
 Everything else is repeated.
+This became the hypothesis behind Modes.

 More about the calls analysis below: